The Most Important Kitchen Equipment You’ll Ever Own

-1. Never leave your knife in a sink full of washing up water.
-This has both implications for safety-you don’t want to be dipping your hand in a sink with a sharp knife that you cannot see-and also for the lifespan of your knife.
+- Never leave your knife in a sink full of washing-up water.
+This has implications both for safety — you don’t want to be dipping your hand in a sink with a sharp knife that you cannot see — and also for the life span of your knife.

-2. Never scrape the knife blade across your chopping board as it will dull very quickly.
+- Never scrape the knife blade across your chopping board, as it will dull very quickly.
 If you need to gather up, for example, some herbs you’ve been chopping into one neat pile, make sure you tilt the blade to 45 degrees or turn it over and use the top of the knife.

-3. A sharpening steel should be used regularly to hone the blade.
-The steel itself will not actually sharpen the blade for ever.
-If you use your knife a lot you may need a sharpening stone to get a nice new sharp edge, using the steel in between uses of the stone.
+- A sharpening steel should be used regularly to hone the blade.
+The steel itself will not actually sharpen the blade forever.
+If you use your knife a lot, you may need a sharpening stone to get a nice new sharp edge, using the steel in between uses of the stone.

-I use the Mac Ceramic Sharpener with does seem to keep the blade sharp without the use of a stone.
+I use the MAC Ceramic Sharpener that does seem to keep the blade sharp without the use of a stone.

 They have been a little difficult to get in the UK but I recently found this store that has a great range and online mail order service.